You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 The Philippines is one of my favorite countries in Southeast Asia.
-Some of the best places to visit in the Philippines include white-sanded beaches, waterfalls with incredibly blue water, and bays with limestone cliffs.
-Here you can visit one of the smallest primates in the world and swim with millions of sardines.
-The Philippines is an incredible country, which should be very high on your travel list.
+The best places to visit in the Philippines include white-sand beaches, waterfalls with incredibly blue water and bays dotted with limestone cliffs.
+Plus, here you can visit one of the smallest primates in the world and swim with millions of sardines.
+It’ s an incredible country, which definitely deserves a place on your travel list.

-This Philippines travel guide follows a circular route to and from Manila.
-Places are color-coded as a must-visit, highly recommended, and if time permits.
-As you’ll most likely need to take a few flights to travel around (ferries are sometimes complicated and often take a long time), I recommend first picking the places you want to visit, and then looking at flights between these places.
-Base the order in which you want to visit the islands on the flights you found.
-This will save you both time and money.
+This guide covers the best places to visit in the Philippines, following a circular route to and from Manila.
+I’ve color-coded places as a must-visithighly recommended, and if time permits, so you can easily build an itinerary that works for you.
+Since you’ll most likely need a few flights to get around (ferries can be complicated and slow), I recommend picking your destinations first and then searching for flights between them to decide on the route.
+Basing your route on the flights you find will save you both time and money.

 Traveling The Philippines - Tips & Tricks

 Currency: The local currency is the Philippine Peso.
-This is because the Philippines was a colony of Spain.
 The exchange rate is about 60 pesos to the Euro and about 56 pesos to the USD at the time of writing.
 You can check the current exchange rate here.

 ATMs: I couldn’t find a free ATM during our stay in The Philippines.
 All cash machines charged me 250 pesos (about 4,15 EUR/4,50 USD) per transaction.
 What helps cut down the cost, is using a bank card with no or a low withdrawal fee and a good exchange rate, like Wise.